-The blueprints to your building are one of the most important components to a disaster preparation and recovery plan.
+The blueprints to your building are one of the most important components of disaster preparation and recovery plan.
 The technical drawings outline a property’s floor plans, dimensions, the locations of rooms and utilities, fixtures, and other important details.
 By keeping a copy of blueprints safe and easily accessible, you will provide emergency personnel with vital information if they need to enter a building.
 The drawings are also helpful if your organization wishes to modify the building in the future.

 How to Find a Building’s Blueprints